 So he mentioned that, maybe, it’s not the type of story that should be a debut.
 Immediately I agreed; though “Reverie of Gods” is the favorite thing I’ve written, it’s also a bit of a big pill, and not necessarily accessible.
 He recommended I wrote something else, something that would be more easily marketable and sold.
 At first I was reluctant because I really wanted people to read “Reverie of Gods”, and it seemed way too daunting to start something from a scratch, especially considering I had at least three fully imagined novels halfway written—too bad none of them fell under “accessible” or “easily marketable”.

 We came to the conclusion that this one should not be written for adults, but in a simpler and more breezy language: young adult.
-You should know that barring a couple of titles, I hate young adult fiction, at least the popular series.
-I feel like it’s all mediocre, by-the-numbers bullshit.
+You should know that barring a couple of titles, I don’t like young adult fiction, at least the popular series.
 I decided that if I was going to write a young adult book, I would subvert the shit out of it, and even parody it.
 And I did.

 He also came up with the idea that, if I did start writing something, I should publish it on my blog, not through any other medium.
 This was a good selling point because I already had Wolf in a Gorilla Suit receiving a small but steady amount of traffic, and publishing it chapter-by-chapter seemed like a good way to get instant gratification, not to mention get some fans.
 I didn’t, not really, but there were *some* people who did read it as I posted it (and they were all thanked as Alpha Readers in the Acknowledgments of Book 1) and that kept me going.
 It wasn’t until at least ten chapters in, when I got to the first big twist, that I thought: Maybe this deserves better.